Evaluate yourself to be certain that you want to run a business.

 6. You undergo training.

 You commence extensive training to prepare you for your new business.
+You can train from almost anywhere in Australia with our grooming schools in VIC, NSW, QLD and WA.

 7. Congratulations!
 Your Blue Wheelers business is ready to go.